kdave/btrfs-progs/Documentation/Deduplication.rst

 prior to deduplication and prevent concurrent modification by buffered writes or mmapped writes.
 Blocks are compared byte by byte and not using any hash-based approach, i.e. the existing checksums are not used.

+Since kernel 7.2 the raw checksums can be read by an ioctl (with some exceptions given the file extent types, like compressed or inline).
+This can be used as an initial hint to the deduplication tool to identify blocks without actually reading them.

 Limitations, compatibility
 --------------------------